Diversifying the Mixture-of-Experts Representation for Language Models with Orthogonal Optimizer: Experiment

-} \textbf{Result.} We evaluate OMoE based on BERT and RoBERTa on SuperGLUE benchmark.
-As shown on Table~\ref{tab:super_result}.
-The comparison of our results to AdamW suggests that our approach represents a significant improvement over previous state-of-the-art methods.
+\textbf{Result.} As shown in Table~\ref{tab:super_result}.
+The comparison to AdamW suggests that our approach significantly improves over previous state-of-the-art methods.
 For example, our OMoE optimizer achieves 1.7 increase in accuracy on the COPA task.
 Our method also yields comparable results in other experiments.